galvandaniel/sand-sim/README.md

 make sandwin
 ```

-The necessary SDL2 Windows libraries are provided with the source of sand-sim and
+The necessary SDL2 Windows compiled libraries are provided with the source of sand-sim and
-no external installation of SDL2 is necessary.
+no external installation of SDL2 is necessary for Windows compilation.

+As a reminder, in order to run the output Windows binary, "sandwin.exe" must be placed
+next to the SDL2 and SDL2_image DLLs. (along with the "assets" directory)

+These DLL files can be obtained from the [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.28.5) and [SDL2_image](https://github.com/libsdl-org/SDL_image/releases/tag/release-2.6.3) repositories within the "win32-x64" archives.

-## Source File Organization
+## Project and Source File Organization

-- "assets/" - Directory containing all visual assets.
+- "assets/" - Visual and audio assets used in GUI.
+- "libs/" - Pre-compiled third-party library code and headers.
-- "sandbox.h" - Contains functions for sandbox simulation logic.
+- "src/sandbox.c" - Core sandbox simulation logic.
-- "gui.h" - Contains structures and functions for displaying sandbox using SDL2.
+- "src/gui.c" - Implementation of GUI for displaying sandbox in SDL2.